Mahjong tiles: Dragons

 The Chinese name for the Dragon tiles means "three fundamental tiles" (三元牌).
 They are also known as the arrow tiles (箭牌).
 The English name ("Dragons") was an invention by Babcock.
+In English, they are sometimes referred to as "cardinal tiles."
+This term should not be confused with the winds which are labeled with the cardinal directions, but are never referred to as "cardinal tiles."

 They are like wind tiles except melding them will always score bonus points regardless of the prevailing or seat wind.
 These tiles were invented after the wind tiles beginning with the whites which were developed from replacement tiles, followed by the reds circa 1870, and finally the greens which entered the set by 1890.

 Chinese characters occur in the design of the Characters, the Winds and the Dragons.
 Regular script (楷書) is usually used in the areas of Hong Kong, Taiwan, Canton, China and Southeast Asia, while Semi-cursive script (行書) is usually used in Japan.